timotejroiko/astrologico-docs/index.md

 * Solar Returns and Returns for other objects
 * Specialized tools such as stations, cycles, motions, aspect/transit lookups, ephemerides and more
 * Includes major planets, hypothetical planets, over 1000 comets, over 500000 asteroids, over 100 arabic parts/lots, Planetary Nodes, Apsides and more
-* Over 7000 built-in stars and access to millions of stars and stellar objects through our integration with the simbad database
+* Over 7000 built-in stars, plus access to millions of stars and stellar objects through our integration with the simbad database
 * Several types of information including Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, I-Ching hexagrams/gates and more

 <br>